Coal takes millions of years to form

 The plants were covered by layers of dirt and rock over millions of years.
 The resulting pressure and heat turned the plants into the substance we call coal.

 Coal is classified into four main types, or ranks: anthracite, bituminous, subbituminous, and lignite.
 The ranking depends on the types and amounts of carbon the coal contains and on the amount of heat energy the coal can produce.
 The rank of a coal deposit is determined by the amount of pressure and heat that acted on the plants over time.

 Bituminous coal contains 45%–86% carbon.
-Bituminous coal in the United States is between 100 and 300 million years old.
-Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for 45% of total U.S. coal production in 2015.
+Bituminous coal in the United States is between 100 million and 300 million years old.
+Bituminous coal is the most abundant rank of coal found in the United States, and it accounted for 44% of total U.S. coal production in 2016.
 Bituminous coal is used to generate electricity and is an important fuel and raw material for making iron and steel.
-West Virginia, Kentucky, Illinois, Pennsylvania, and Indiana were the five main bituminous coal-producing states in 2015, accounting for 73% of total bituminous production.
+West Virginia, Kentucky, Illinois, Pennsylvania, and Indiana were the five main bituminous coal-producing states in 2016, accounting for 74% of total bituminous production.